wso2/wso2-qa-artifacts/intergration/GReg-APIM-Integration/unpublish_artifact/readme.md

 		</Configuration>

 10 - Start greg 5.1.0 with -Dsetup option

+* NOTE: Since you have changed the default offset to 2000, you will have to change the port accordingly in wso2greg-5.1.0/repository/conf/identity/sso-idp-config.xml orelse you will not be able to login to publisher

 -------------------
 11 - Download wso2am-1.9.0
 12 - Start APIM 1.9.0 with the default configurations.